Skip to Content

 fluffy hair

 Fluffy hair means your hair is full and voluminous with plenty of body and movement.
 It isn’t super flat, but it’s also not frizzy and untamed.
-You can have fluffy hair that looks great and is easy to control.
+You can have fluffy hair that is easy to control, looks great, and is even shorter in length.

 Think of it as a part blowout and part messy texture.
 It doesn’t look as sleek as a blowout, but it’s smoother than a messier style might be.